EventStore/EventStore/docs/server/features/connectors/manage.md

 For a list of available connectors and their respective configuration options, refer to the [Built-in sinks](./sinks/README.md) section.

-For a comprehensive list of available configuration options available for all sink connectors, please refer to the [Common settings](./settings.md) section.
+For a comprehensive list of available configuration options available for all sinks, please refer to the [Common settings](./settings.md) section.

 ## List